polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/monitor.md

 ---
 title: Monitor node metrics
-description: Use observability tools to capture and view information about Substrate nodes.
+description:
+keywords:
 ---

 Substrate exposes metrics about the operation of your network.
 For example, you can collect information about how many peers your node is connected to and how much memory your node is using.
 To visualize these metrics, you can use tools like [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
 This tutorial demonstrates how to use Grafana and Prometheus to scrape and visualize these types of node metrics.

 A possible architecture could look like: